-Ever since the launch of the Cultivating Classical Parents webinar series, I have received many emails from parents with the same theme.
+Over my years of homeschooling classically, I have received many questions from parents with the same theme.
 How can I give my children a classical education when I didn’t receive one?

 If you have had thoughts like these, you are in good company.
 Very, very few of the folks involved in restoring classical, Christian education actually had a classical education themselves, and we are each at different place on our educational journey.
 Some of us had stellar educations; most of us did not.
 We all recognize areas where we have room to grow.
 This recognition paired with the desire and willingness to learn is where we began and it is all you need to get started as well.
 We are in a generation of hard work as we recover these lost tools of learning.
 None of us have arrived yet.
 Rather, we uncover another layer each year as we dig deeper.
 It will be exciting to see what our grandchildren can do!